Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:51: ABC, the first terrestrial television network to break news of the attack, was airing Good Morning America in the eastern half of the country at the time.
 After returning from a commercial break, WABC-TV in New York breaks away from the ABC network, with anchor Steve Bartelstein beginning the station's own local coverage of the disaster, while on the network, GMA host Diane Sawyer makes this statement:

 We want to tell you what we know, as we know it, but we just got a report in that there's been some sort of explosion at the World Trade Center in New York City.
 One report said, and we can't confirm any of this, that a plane may have hit one of the two towers of the World Trade Center, but again, you are seeing the live pictures here.
 We have no further details than that.
 We don't know anything about what they have concluded happened there this morning.
 But we're going to find out, and of course, make sure that everybody knows on the air.

 Coverage of the incident began on the rest of the ABC network a minute later.

 8:51: Matt Lauer, co-host of NBC News' Today, interrupts an interview with author Richard Hack and says to the audience, "We wanna go live right now, and show you a picture of the World Trade Center, where I understand...
 Do we have it?"
 However, NBC did not immediately have the picture ready and went to a regularly scheduled commercial break.
 They return with a shot of the burning tower.

 8:51: GloboNews anchor Leila Sterenberg makes the first Brazilian television report of the first plane crash.

-8:51: A flight controller at the FAA's New York Center notices that Flight 175 had changed its transponder code twice four minutes earlier; he tries to contact the flight.
-Another flight in the area, Delta Air Lines Flight 1489, reports the sight of smoke coming from lower Manhattan to New York Center.
-This is the first word any pilots in flight receive of the incident.
+8:51: Flight 175 deviates from its assigned altitude.

 8:51: New York City's Amateur Radio Emergency Service net is activated, with ham operators in the area assisting with emergency communications.

 8:51:34: WINS-AM interrupts its 8:51 traffic report and anchor James Faherty relays word of the crash of Flight 11 to the listening audience, with the station having been notified by one of its employees who lives near the site.

+8:51:46: Televisa news anchor Jorge Berry starts broadcasting the first report of the incident over Mexican television.

+8:52–8:59: A passenger on Flight 175 attempts to call his wife four times but cannot get through.